hummingbird1986/stream-deck-with-ic7300-on-mac/README.md

   ![Screenshot 2021-06-08 at 10 40 25 PM](https://user-images.githubusercontent.com/39380985/121206086-c29d0d00-c8aa-11eb-8f69-f68f04ce7703.png)

  3.Look forserial_config.c file and open it in plain text editor.
 At row 8. look for “dev/Your FTDI Cable Name”.
 Replace your FTDI cable name here.
 After replacement, it should be looked like "/dev/cu.usbserial-AQ00SBWQ", for my case.
+Save it and close the file.

  ![Screenshot 2021-06-22 at 11 11 26 PM](https://user-images.githubusercontent.com/39380985/122950869-64465300-d3af-11eb-8038-a32c54f5d0e3.png)